One of the hallmarks of the congregation at Laurel Heights is its song. This is a congregation that sings heartily, and often with joyous abandon.

 Rehearsals: Wednesdays 7:00pm-8:30pm

-The Chancel Choir, an ensemble of mixed voices, provides the regular choral leadership for the 11:00 service at Laurel Heights, occasionally singing at the 8:30 service, as well as at special worship events throughout the church year.
+The Chancel Choir, an ensemble of mixed voices, provides the regular choral leadership for the 11:00 service at Laurel Heights, as well as at special worship events throughout the church year.

 Except for the month of July, which is taken off, their season runs the entire year.
-Rehearsals are Wednesday evenings from 7:00 to 8:30 pm in the choir room, audition is not required, and membership is open to High School age and up.
+Rehearsals are Wednesday evenings from 7:00 to 8:30 pm in the sanctuary, audition is not required, and membership is open to High School age and up.

 Our repertoire is predominantly traditional sacred anthems, but frequently includes spirituals and folk hymn based compositions.
 The Chancel Choir typically enjoys prayer and refreshments together at the close of each rehearsal.

 Laurel Heights is blessed to have a 5 octave set of Schulmerich handbells, along with a long tradition of the joyful peal of bells on a regular basis in worship.
 The Bella Musica choir season runs September through May, and the choir plays in worship 2-3 times a semester.
 For this ensemble a complement of 11 players is full capacity.
 (Currently there are openings for subs only.)
 Basic music reading skills is a must for this group as well.

 Music Director Geoffrey Waite directs the Bella Musica Handbells Choir.
 The Choir rehearses in the Sanctuary Balcony at 6:00 on Wednesday evenings.